amankumarpandey-8815/Wipro_Aman_DB_261340076/README.md

 ## ⚠️ Disclaimer

 This repository has been created strictly for **academic purposes** as part of the Wipro **Database Solutions** training program.
-All content — including SQL queries, assignments, and mini projects — reflects individual coursework completed during the training period.
+All content including SQL queries, assignments, and mini projects reflects individual course work completed during the training period.

 ---